The Launch Control XL 3 can control a range of DAWs (Digital Audio Workstations) using the encoders, faders, and buttons.

 |

-The encoders' LEDs light blue to match the colour of the sends in Live.
+The encoders' LEDs light to match the colour of the sends in Live.

-In DAW Mixer mode, the third encoder row controls Pan for the current track bank.
+In DAW Mixer mode, the encoders can control Pan for the current track bank.

 |